French submarine Le Centaure: French Navy

 At the start of World War II in September 1939, Le Centaure was assigned to the 4th Submarine Division in the 4th Submarine Squadron of the 2nd Squadron, home-ported at Brest and based at Casablanca in French Morocco.
 Her sister ships Argo, Henri Poincaré, and Pascal made up the rest of the division.

 The French assigned the responsibility for the defense of the coast of French Morocco to the 4th Submarine Division, and Le Centaure and the division's other submarines began patrols off French Morocco on 3 September 1939, the day France entered World War II on the side of the Allies.
 In response to a request by the British, Le Centaure and Argo got underway from Casablanca on 19 September 1939 to assist the British – who had only two submarines available for the task – in reconnoitering the Azores and the Canary Islands, where the Allies suspected German merchant ships had taken refuge upon the outbreak of war and were serving as supply ships for German U-boats.
 The reconnaissance effort revealed the presence of many German merchant ships.

 As of 6 February 1940, the 4th Submarine Division still was assigned to Casablanca.
 In April 1940 the French Navy established the new 4th Flotilla at Bizerte in Tunisia and assigned Le Centaure, Argo, Henri Poincaré, and Pascal to it along with their sister ships Fresnel, Le Conquérant, Le Glorieux, L'Espoir, Le Héros, Le Tonnant, Monge, Pégase, and Vengeur.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 From 11 to 13 June 1940, Le Centaure, Fresnel, and Vengeur conducted surveillance patrols off Bizerte.
 On 13 June, Le Centaure and Pascal got underway for a patrol south of Sardinia between 38 degrees 10 minutes North and 38 degrees 30 minutes North, but sighted no ships.
 Le Centaure and Henri Poincaré patrolled southeast of the Strait of Messina between 16 and 25 June 1940, again without success, although Le Centaure attempted to approach Italian ships off the Regia Marina (Italian Royal Navy) base at Augusta, Sicily on at least one occasion, one source claiming she tried to close with a group of Italian ships on 20 and 21 June and another that she tried to approach three Italian cruisers entering the port at dawn on 22 June 1940.
-The Battle of France ended in France's defeat and an armistice with Germany and Italy that went into effect on 25 June 1940, and Le Centaure returned to Bizerte at 06:40 that day.
+The Battle of France ended in France's defeat and armistices with Germany and with Italy that went into effect on 25 June 1940, and Le Centaure returned to Bizerte at 06:40 that day.